In This Article

 What Causes Moles to Form?

-We've come a long way, but there's still a lot of unknowns when it comes to skin cancer.
-The exact etiology of moles is currently unknown, although studies indicate that genetics and sun exposure appear to be key factors (and dermatologists agree).
-"Moles form the same way your hair and other parts of your body form, based on the roadmap your genes create," says Dr. Markowitz.
+We've come a long way, but there are still a lot of unknowns when it comes to skin cancer.
+Genetics and sun exposure appear to be key factors when it comes to the formation of moles (and dermatologists agree): "Moles form the same way your hair and other parts of your body form, based on the roadmap your genes create," says Markowitz.
 "Sometimes you can get new moles with repeat sun exposure."

 Who Is Most At-Risk For Mole Formation?

 According to Viera, if any of the following factors apply to you, you're at increased risk for mole formation (this includes benign, non-dangerous moles, as well as the formation of dangerous skin cancers, such as melanoma):

 - If you have a history of repeat sunburn

 - If you've had one or more severe, blistering sunburns

 - If you're naturally blonde or red-headed

 - If your skin never "tans"

 - If you have used (or are currently using) tanning beds